thiago-glissoi/FFF-Line-Segmentation/readme.md

 <img src="Example/Octave%20Segmentation%20index%20mode%20workspace.png" alt="Figure 9 - Points segmentation results in the workspace" width="420">

-Opening each struct in Matlab, it is possible to observe that the point segmentation mode generates three columns for each geometric feature, and two columns for the pattern's separation.
+Opening each struct in Octave, it is possible to observe that the point segmentation mode generates three columns for each geometric feature, and two columns for the pattern's separation.
 In regard to the geometric features tables, the first column is the ```Duration``` of the feature fabrication, the second column is the first instant index, identified as ```StartPoint```, of the feature fabrication, and the third column is the ```EndPoint``` of the feature fabrication in the default number of samples mode.

 ![Figure 10 - Points segmentation results](Example/Octave%20Segmentation%20index%20mode%20results.png)